 Your maternity care is very important and your maternity team is there for you if you have any concerns or worries.
 Attending regular appointments will give you and your baby the best chance of staying healthy throughout your pregnancy, birth and beyond.
+If you are worried about being able to attend appointments, for example due to work commitments or transport, please talk to your midwife.

 Appointments will be: